openbmc/docs/designs/firmware_update_via_blobs.md

 The following statements are reflective of the initial requirements.

-*   Any update mechanism must provide support for UBI tarballs and legacy flash images.
+*   Any update mechanism must provide support for UBI tarballs and legacy (static layout) flash images.
 Leveraging the BLOB protocol allows a system to provide support for any image type simply by implementing a mechanism for handling it.

 *   Any update mechanism must allow for triggering an image verification step before the image is used.